newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

 Marie is very organised.
 She has lists of everything.
 Luckily there are no coloured Post-its yet to write it on.
 You can safely assume that our holidays are well planned!

 From a user-research perspective she has this thing that when she's on the train, strangers tell their life stories to her very easily.
-All kinds of drama, I mean incurable illnesses, really personal stuff.
+All kinds of drama--I mean incurable illnesses, really personal stuff.
 That's why I think she's good in what she does.